-By following the tips given below for flying with infants and children, you can enjoy your travel experience with your little ones.
-In this article, we are discussing every aspect that is to be fulfilled before traveling with children.
+By knowing the age limits for flying with infants and children, you can be better prepared to enjoy your travel experience with your little ones.

 Infants must be seven days old for air travel (most airlines)

 Some airlines require a doctor's written permission if the infant or baby is less than 14 days old, so you have to be sure to check your airline's policies.
 Further, he or she is allowed on board only in the case of emergency medical reasons or if the mother is traveling on compassionate grounds.

 READ MORE: Tips on flying with infants

 Infants with 14 days ‑1 year

 Tickets for the infants who are traveling on a bassinet or a parent's lap can fly free.
 When you are booking your tickets online, you can also request a bassinet in the Passenger Details section.

 Children with 6‑36 months can apply for car seats